Notes on Theory of Distributed Systems: Space complexity

-The general idea is that a type $T$ with consensus number $c$ can't simulate at type $T'$ with a higher consensus number $c'$, because then we could use the simulation to convert a $c'$-process consensus protocol using $T'$ into a $c'$-process consensus protocol using $T$.
-The converse claim, that objects with the same or higher consensus numbers can simulate those with lower ones, is not necessarily true: even though $n$-process consensus can implement any object for $n$ processes (see §\ref{section-universal-construction}), it may be that for more than $n$ processes there is some object that has consensus number $n$ but that cannot be implemented from an arbitrary $n$-consensus object.\footnote{The existence of such objects was eventually demonstrated by Afek, Ellen, and Gafni~\cite{AfekEG2016}.}
+The general idea is that a type $T$ with consensus number $m$ can't simulate a type $T'$ with a higher consensus number $m'$ for $n>m$ processes, because then we could use the simulation to convert a $m'$-process consensus protocol using $T'$ into a $m'$-process consensus protocol using $T$.
+The converse claim, that objects with the same or higher consensus numbers can simulate those with lower ones, is not necessarily true: even though a type $T$ with consensus number $m$ can implement any object for $n≤m$ processes (see §\ref{section-universal-construction}), in a system with $n>m$ processes there may be objects with consensus number $m$ that $T$ can't implement.
+In particular, a result of Afek, Ellen, and Gafni~\cite{AfekEG2016} gives an infinitely family of objects $O_{m,k}$ for all $m,k≥2$ with the property that every object $O_{m,k}$ has consensus number $m$, but $O_{m,k}$ can implement $O_{m,k'}$ in a system with enough processes if and only if $k'≤k$.
+So consensus numbers give only a partial picture of the relative strengths of different objects.
+But this partial picture may still be useful, particularly for proving impossibility results.

-The wait-free hierarchy was suggested by work by Maurice Herlihy~\cite{Herlihy1991waitfree} that classified many common (and some uncommon) shared-memory objects by consensus number, and showed that an unbounded collection of objects with consensus number $n$ together with atomic registers gives a wait-free implementation of any object in an $n$-process system.
+The wait-free hierarchy originated in a paper by Herlihy~\cite{Herlihy1991waitfree} that classified many common (and some uncommon) shared-memory objects by consensus number, and showed that an unbounded collection of objects with consensus number $n$ together with atomic registers gives a wait-free implementation of any object in an $n$-process system.
+We'll describe many of the consensus number proofs from Herlihy's paper in §\ref{section-wait-free-hierarchy-examples}.
+The procedure in each case will be to show an upper bound on the consensus number using a variant of Fischer-Lynch-Paterson (made easier because we are wait-free and don't have to worry about fairness) and then show a matching lower bound (for non-trivial upper bounds) by exhibiting an $n$-process consensus protocol for some $n$.
+This will give a reasonable characterization of the relative strength of various objects when combined with atomic registers.

+Unfortunately, this high-level picture of consensus number hides many tricky details, which we'll discuss below in §\ref{section-consensus-numbers-formal-version} before jumping into actually proving consensus numbers.